apache/apex-core/operator_development.md

 ```
 -   _globalCounts_ - A Map which stores the counts of all the words
     encountered so far.
 Note that this variable is non transient, which
-    means that this variable is saved as part of the check point and can be recovered in event of a crash.
+    means that this variable is saved as part of the checkpoint and can be recovered in event of a crash.
 ``` java
 private Map<String, Long> globalCounts;
 ```